cswords101/hello-world/README.md

 # hello-world
-Various code worked on during first year of computer science in NUIG
+//Various code worked on during first year of computer science in NUIG
+//

+// 1.
+Program to write a data file of balances and read that data into arrays/structures then print the balances on the screen, then print just the accounts with negative balances on the screen
+//

 #include "stdafx.h"
 #include "stdio.h"